Set up SSO across your apps

 Here's an example of login logic that supports this, which begins with checking the local application session:

 The diagram below illustrates the integration flow for a silent authentication process.
-When authentication is required, your app will first try to obtain an authorization code without prompting the user to authenticate, based on an existing IDP session.
+When authentication is required, your app will first try to obtain an authorization code without prompting the user to authenticate, performing silent authentication based on an existing IDP session.
 If there's no valid IDP session (i.e., the user is logged out), the user will need to actively authenticate.

 For example: